Sustainable Plan for Tourism & Conventions 2023-25

 There are many actions that your business can benefit from quickly which are simple and cost little or nothing.

 Green Tourism's expert advice, eco-development programmes and internationally respected accreditation scheme have helped thousands of businesses adopt greener working practices, saving them money and making a real difference to the environment.
+Glasgow Life Leisure and Business members benefit from a 10% discount with Green Tourism.

 Zero Waste Scotland

-They have two main areas of business support: resource efficiency and circular economy:
+They have two main areas of business support:

 Energy Efficient Business Support offers businesses free support to reduce costs by implementing resource efficiencies in energy, water, raw materials and waste management.